Theme: Implementing the new research ideas to eradicate pancreatic cancers

 Track 1: Pancreas

-Both an organ and a gland, the pancreas.
-The body's glands are organs that manufacture and secrete chemicals.
-Two primary tasks are carried out by the pancreas: Produces chemicals (enzymes) that aid in digesting as part of its exocrine function.
-Function of the endocrine system: Releases hormones that regulate blood sugar levels.
-In the upper left abdomen, behind the stomach, is where the pancreas is situated.
-Other organs such as the liver, spleen, and small intestine surround it.
-It is spongy, six to ten inches long, and shaped like a fish stretched out horizontally over the abdomen or a flat pear.
+The body's glands are organs that manufacture and hide away chemicals.
+Two primary responsibilities are allowed out by the pancreas: Produces chemicals (enzymes) that aid in digesting as part of this one exocrine function.
+Function of the endocrine system: Issues hormones that control blood sugar levels.
+In the upper left abdomen, behind the stomach, is somewhere the pancreas is located.
+Other organs such as the liver, spleen, and small intestine set it.
+It is spongy, six to ten inches extended, and shaped like a fish stretched out horizontally over the abdomen or a flat pear.

 Track 2: Gastrointestinal Oncology

-The Gastrointestinal Oncology specializes in the diagnosis and multidisciplinary management of patients with pre-cancerous and cancerous conditions involving the esophagus, stomach, small intestine, colon, rectum, pancreas, retro peritoneum, and other intra-abdominal organs.
-Smoking is a risk factor.
-A diet high in animal fat, alcohol use, and chronic pancreatitis may all be risk factors.
-Hereditary pancreatitis patients are more likely to develop pancreatic cancer than the general population.
+The Gastrointestinal Oncology be attentive in the diagnosis and multidisciplinary management of patients with pre-cancerous and cancerous situations involving the esophagus, stomach, small intestine, colon, rectum, pancreas, retro peritoneum, and other intra-abdominal organs.
+Smoking is a danger factor.
+A diet from head to foot in animal fat, alcohol use, and chronic pancreatitis may all be risk factors.
+Hereditary pancreatitis patients are further likely to develop pancreatic cancer than the general population.

 Track 3: Hereditary pancreatitis

-Multiple episodes of pancreatic inflammation (pancreatitis), a serious condition affecting the digestive system, are brought on by hereditary pancreatitis.
-Typically, symptoms start in early childhood and can linger for a few days or more.
-Stomach pain, nauseousness, and vomiting are possible symptoms.
-Chronic pancreatitis, or a pancreas that is constantly inflamed, develops in people with hereditary pancreatitis.
-Symptoms of this include greasy stools, weight loss, and inadequate nutrient absorption from diet.
-The risk of type 1 diabetes and pancreatic cancer is higher in adults with hereditary pancreatitis.
-The PRSS1 gene, which is inherited in an autosomal dominant manner and is often defective, is the cause of hereditary pancreatitis.
-A clinical history, physical examination, and the outcomes of genetic testing are used to make the diagnosis.
+Multiple chapters of pancreatic inflammation (pancreatitis), a thoughtful condition affecting the digestive system, are brought on by hereditary pancreatitis. typically; symptoms start in first childhood and can linger for a small number of days or more.
+Stomach pain, gaseousness, and vomiting are likely symptoms.
+Chronic pancreatitis, or a pancreas that is regularly inflamed, develops in people with hereditary pancreatitis.
+Symptoms of this contain greasy stools, weight loss, and inadequate nutrient absorption from diet.
+The danger of type 1 diabetes and pancreatic cancer is advanced in adults with hereditary pancreatitis.

 Track 4: Digestive diseases

-Bleeding, bloating, constipation, diarrhoea, heartburn, discomfort, nausea, and vomiting are the most typical symptoms of digestive disorders.
-Gastroesophageal reflux disease, appendicitis, irritable bowel syndrome, lactose intolerance, and peptic ulcers (Stomach Ulcers) are among the common digestive problems.
+Bleeding, bloating, constipation, diarrhea, heartburn, uneasiness, nausea, and vomiting are the most characteristic symptoms of digestive disorders.
+Gastroesophageal reflux disease, appendicitis, irritable bowel syndrome, lactose intolerance, and peptic ulcers (Stomach Ulcers) are in the middle of the common digestive problems.

 Track 5: Autoimmune liver diseases

-When the immune system of the body targets the liver, it can result in inflammation and autoimmune liver diseases.
-If the liver inflammation is not addressed, it could eventually result in cirrhosis, which could cause liver cancer and liver failure.
+When the immune system of the form targets the liver, it can outcome in inflammation and autoimmune liver diseases.
+If the liver inflammation is not lectured, it could eventually result in cirrhosis, which might cause liver cancer and liver failure.

-The three most prevalent autoimmune liver illnesses are autoimmune hepatitis, primary biliary cholangitis, and primary sclerosing cholangitis, despite the fact that a variety of autoimmune ailments can affect the liver.
-These ailments can manifest alone or as a component of "overlap" illnesses.
+The three most prevalent autoimmune liver diseases are autoimmune hepatitis, primary biliary cholangitis, and main sclerosing cholangitis, despite the detail that a variety of autoimmune ailments can affect the liver.
+These ailments can manifest by yourself or as a component of "overlap" illnesses.

 Track 6: Acute and Chronic pancreatitis

-Inflammation of the pancreas is a characteristic of pancreatitis.
+Inflammation of the pancreas is a typical of pancreatitis.
 Although it can cause serious consequences that can be fatal, this disorder can also be benign and self-limiting.
-The lungs and kidneys are only two of the other body organs that the acute form of pancreatitis can harm when it is at its worst.
+The lungs and kidneys are only two of the other body organs that the acute form of pancreatitis can damage when it is at its worst.

-Pancreatic adenocarcinoma, an exocrine tumour originating from the cells lining the pancreatic duct, is the most prevalent type of pancreatic cancer.
-Less than 5% of pancreatic cancers are endocrine tumours, a much less frequent variety also known as neuroendocrine or islet cell tumours.
+Pancreatic adenocarcinoma, an exocrine tumour creating from the cells lining the pancreatic duct, is the most prevalent kind of pancreatic cancer.
+Less than 5% of pancreatic cancers are endocrine tumours, an abundant less frequent variety also known as neuroendocrine or islet cell tumours.

-Pancreatic cancer chemotherapy although the primary treatment for pancreatic cancer is surgery, many individuals are initially inoperable since the disease has already spread to their blood vessels.
-At the Pancreas Center, we use chemotherapy and radiation therapy to reduce tumour size and are able to do surgery on a large number of patients with locally incurable pancreatic cancer who would not otherwise have a chance at recovery.
-Each patient's decision to have chemotherapy prior to surgery is complicated, and the surgeons, medical oncologists, radiation oncologists, radiologists, gastroenterologists, and others consider it in a multidisciplinary conference.
-Chemotherapy medications are used to treat cancer and are often Gemcitabine (Gemzar®), nab-paclitaxel (Abraxane), oxaliplatin, irinotecan, docetaxel (Taxotere®), cis-platinum (Platinol®), and 5-fluorouracil (5-FU) or capecitabine are all used to treat pancreatic adenocarcinoma.
-These medications are occasionally combined or administered singly.
+Pancreatic cancer chemotherapy although the key treatment for pancreatic cancer is surgery, many individuals are originally inoperable since the disease has previously spread to their blood vessels.
+At the Pancreas Center, we use chemotherapy and radiation therapy to decrease tumour size and are able to do surgery on a huge number of patients with locally incurable pancreatic cancer who would not otherwise have a chance at recovery.
+Each patient's choice to have chemotherapy prior to surgery is complicated, and the surgeons, medical oncologists, radiation oncologists, radiologists, gastroenterologists, and others think through it in a multidisciplinary conference.

 Track 8: Whipple Procedure (Pancreaticoduodenectomy)

-The most frequent technique used to treat pancreatic cancer is a Pancreaticoduodenectomy, also known as the Whipple procedure.
-The method is named for Allen Old father Whipple, who invented it and was formerly chairman of the department of surgery at Columbia University.
-About 75% of pancreatic cancer tumours are found at the head of the pancreas, and it is used to treat those.
+The most common technique used to treat pancreatic cancer is a Pancreaticoduodenectomy, also known as the Whipple procedure.
+The process is named for Allen Old father Whipple, who invented it and was formerly chairman of the department of surgery at Columbia University.
+About 75% of pancreatic cancer tumours are originate at the head of the pancreas, and it is used to treat those.
 The traditional Whipple and the pylorus-sparing Whipple are the two most popular forms of Whipple surgeries.
-The traditional Whipple procedure entails the removal of the gallbladder, part of the bile duct, the duodenum, and the head of the pancreas.
-In order to restore the flow of ingested material, the remaining stomach, bile duct, and pancreas are subsequently reconnected to the digestive tract.
-Depending on the location and histology of the tumour, a Whipple procedure normally takes 4 to 6 hours.
-The type of surgery needed mostly relies on where the tumour is located in your pancreas.
-Your doctor will advise undergoing the operation that safely preserves the most pancreases while removing the tumour and damaged tissue.
+The traditional Whipple procedure entails the exclusion of the gallbladder, part of the bile duct, the duodenum, and the head of the pancreas.

 Track 9: Endoscopic Treatment for Pancreatic Disease

-For the diagnosis and treatment of pancreatic diseases, endoscopic procedures like endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP)https://pancreas.cancersummit.org/abstract-submission.php are becoming more and more crucial.
-These procedures, when carried out by a qualified endoscopist, can improve pancreatic imaging resolution, provide a trustworthy diagnosis, and open the door to minimally invasive treatment options.
+For the diagnosis and treatment of pancreatic illnesses, endoscopic procedures like endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP) are becoming more and more vital.
+These procedures, when believed out by a capable endoscopist, can get well pancreatic imaging resolution, deliver a trustworthy diagnosis, and exposed the door to slightly invasive treatment choices.

 Track 10: Pancreatic Cysts

-Cysts in or on the pancreas that are abnormally fluid-filled are known as pancreatic cysts.
-Please utilise the navigation on the left to find details about the various forms of cysts, many of which are benign (non-cancerous), and some of which are connected to pancreatitis, or pancreatic inflammation.
-Serous cystadenomas, mucinous cystadenomas, intraductal papillary mucinous neoplasm (IPMN), and cystically degraded pancreatic neuroendocrine tumours are all examples of cystic neoplasms of the pancreas.
-The examination, diagnosis, and treatment of each of these categories of pancreatic cysts will be covered in this section.
-Pancreatic cysts are being diagnosed more frequently as a result of greater availability to high-quality abdominal imaging.
-1-2% of people who have an abdominal CT or MRI for a reason unrelated to the pancreas are found to have pancreatic cysts.
-Inflammatory in the presence of pancreatitis, cysts form.
+Cysts in or on the pancreas that are unusually fluid-filled are known as pancreatic cysts.
+Please apply the navigation on the left to find a detail about the several forms of cysts, many of which are benign (non-cancerous), and some of which are linked to pancreatitis, or pancreatic inflammation.
+Serous cystadenomas, mucinous cystadenomas, intraductal papillary mucinous neoplasm (IPMN), and cystically degraded pancreatic neuroendocrine tumours are whole instances of cystic neoplasms of the pancreas.
+The checkup, diagnosis, and treatment for each of these categories of pancreatic cysts will be enclosed in this section.

 Track 11: Gastrointestinal hormones in health and diseases

-Polypeptides are the main kind of gastrointestinal (GI) hormones, which are generated in and secreted by specialised gut endocrine cells.
-Chemical transmitters produced by these cells play a role in GI motility, secretion, absorption, growth, development, and the control of food intake.
-The enteric and central nervous systems both include a large number of the peptides that are found in the GI tract.
-Here, a general discussion of the synthesis, secretion, and control of GI peptides, as well as their function in the development of disease and clinical use, will be provided.
-The control and purposes of the various GI peptides are covered individually.
-See "Physiology of somatostatin and its analogues" and "Physiology of cholecystokinin" and "Secretin," as well as "Physiology of gastrin" and "Ghrelin" and "Pancreatic Polypeptide, Peptide YY, and Neuropeptide Y" and "Insulin action".
+Polypeptides are the main kind of gastrointestinal (GI) hormones, which are made in and secreted by particular gut endocrine cells.
+Chemical transmitters produced by these cells show a role in GI motility, secretion, absorption, growing, development, and the control of food intake.
+The enteric and central nervous systems together include a large number of the peptides that are found in the GI tract.
+Here, an overall discussion of the synthesis, secretion, and control of GI peptides, as well as their function in the development of disease and clinical usage, will be provided.
+The control and purposes of the many GI peptides are covered individually.

 Track 12: Inflammatory bowel disease

-The condition when the tissues in your digestive tract have experienced persistent (chronic) inflammation is referred to as "inflammatory bowel disease" (IBD).
-There are numerous kinds of IBD.
+The situation when the tissues in your digestive tract have experienced persistent (chronic) inflammation is mentioned to as "inflammatory bowel disease" (IBD).
+There are many kinds of IBD.
+IBD, particularly ulcerative colitis, also raises the risk of colon cancer.
+IBD can also affect other organs.
+For example, someone with IBD might have arthritis, skin conditions, inflammation of the eye, liver and kidney disorders, or bone loss.

 Track 13: Viral gastroenteritis

-An inflammation of the lining of your digestive tract is known as viral gastroenteritis.
-Adenovirus, norovirus, and rotavirus are some of its potential causes.
-Rotavirus vaccinations are available for infants.
-Vomiting, diarrhoea, and nausea are signs of viral gastroenteritis.
-Although gastroenteritis is frequently referred to as "the stomach flu," it is not the same as influenza.
-Only your respiratory system, including your nose, throat, and lungs, is impacted by the flu (influenza).
-In contrast, gastroenteritis affects your intestines.
+An inflammation of the lining of your digestive tract is identified as viral gastroenteritis.
+Adenovirus, norovirus, and rotavirus are more or less of its potential causes.
+Rotavirus vaccinations are obtainable for infants.
+Vomiting, diarrhea, and nausea are signs of viral gastroenteritis.
+Although gastroenteritis is often referred to as "the stomach flu," it is not the same as influenza.
+Only your respiratory system, including your nose, throat, and lungs, is squeezed by the flu (influenza).
+In contrast, gastroenteritis touches your intestines.

 Track 14: Neurogastroenterology

-Neurogastroenterology is the study of the relationship between the nervous and digestive systems.
-One essential GI function regulated by the neurological system is motility, or the coordination of muscles that move food through the digestive tract from swallowing to faeces.
-The term "motility disorders" refers to a wide spectrum of gastrointestinal problems.
+Neurogastroenterology is the study of the association between the nervous and digestive systems.
+One vital GI function regulated by the neurological system is motility, or the coordination of muscles that transfer food through the digestive tract from swallowing to faeces.
+The term "motility disorders" denotes to a wide spectrum of gastrointestinal problems.

 Track 15: Gene Expression in Liver

-20,000 protein-coding genes are expressed in human cells, with 60 percent of these genes expressed in a typical adult liver.
-In the liver, about 400 genes are expressed more specifically, with 150 of them being highly specific to liver tissue.
-Hepatocytes express the majority of the associated liver-specific proteins, which are then released into the bloodstream to create plasma proteins.
-Other liver-specific proteins include liver enzymes such as HAO1 and RDH16, bile-producing proteins such as BAAT and SLC27A5, and drug transporter proteins such as ABCB11 and SLC2A2.
-The fibrinogen beta chain proteins, apolipoprotein A II, coagulation factors F2 and F9, complement factor related proteins, and apolipoprotein A II are all liver-specific proteins.
+Hepatocytes express the majority of the linked liver-specific proteins, which are then unconfined into the bloodstream to create plasma proteins.
+Other liver-specific proteins have liver enzymes such as HAO1 and RDH16, bile-producing proteins such as BAAT and SLC27A5, and drug carrier proteins such as ABCB11 and SLC2A2.
+The fibrinogen beta chain proteins, apolipoprotein A II, coagulation factors F2 and F9, complement factor linked proteins, and apolipoprotein A II are all liver-specific proteins.
+20,000 protein-coding genes are expressed in human cells, with 60 percentage of these genes expressed in a typical adult liver.
+In the liver, about 400 genes are expressed further in detail, with 150 of them being exceedingly specific to liver tissue.

 Advantages of Participating at our Webinar